dnotes/hiddenwords/README.md

   * Fix numbers on list TOC so that text begins at the same place
   * Fix section/number heading display on read (including mobile)
   * Fix section/number heading display on individual pages
+  * Fix apply theme to body instead of inner div
+  * Fix settings do not apply immediately (SPA mode?
+See [#383])
+  * Add spacing at top for menu on desktop